Programme around the UEFA Champions League Final 2025 in Munich

 'We all are champions': municipal campaigns at the Champions Festival

-• Creators will have the chance to take part in an Influencer Walk with football influencer Fabian Pecher on 30 May and take a look behind the scenes.
+- Creators had the chance to take part in an Influencer Walk with football influencer Fabian Pecher on 29 May and take a look behind the scenes.

-• Pupils have the chance to meet freestyle champion Marcel Gurk on 31 May, who will teach them the best football tricks on the soccer court.
+- Pupils had the chance to meet freestyle champion Marcel Gurk on 31 May, who showed them the best football tricks on the football court.

 Information for visitors